What is trauma?

 Treatment

-- Stress Management helps you develop skills such as relaxation, assertiveness and positive self-talk Medication can also help; speak to your GP if you think this could help you.
+- Stress Management helps you develop skills such as relaxation, assertiveness and positive self-talk.
+Medication can also help; speak to your GP if you think this could help you.